-While seeing this kind of scenario in the Indian market it was the need of the hour to promote the industry and business activities in our own country to create employment, infrastructural development, keep the funds in own country, protect the environment and to keep a tab on brain drain also.
-In the last one decade a drastic change has been seen in these kind of practices as government is providing more and more support to the capable individuals, while seeing their capabilities various organizations like National Skill Development Corporation (NSDC), National Skill Development agency (NSDA), National skill Development Fund, Skill India Mission, Indian Institute of Entrepreneurship (IIE), Entrepreneurship and skill Development Programmes (ESDP) etc. has been introduced or set up to promote the business activities in India and make a beginning towards self-sufficiency.
+While seeing this kind of scenario in the Indian market it was the need of the hour to promote the industry and business activities in our own country to create employment, infrastructural development, keep the funds in own country, protect the environment and to keep a tab on Copyright © 2017, Scholarly Research Journal for Interdisciplinary Studies brain drain also.
+In the last one decade a drastic change has been seen in these kind of practices as government is providing more and more support to the capable individuals, while seeing their capabilities various organizations like National Skill Development Corporation (NSDC), National Skill Development agency (NSDA), National skill Development Fund, Skill India Mission, Indian Institute of Entrepreneurship (IIE), Entrepreneurship and skill Development Programmes (ESDP) etc. has been introducedor set up to promote the business activities in India and make a beginning towards self-sufficiency.